pianoyeg94/go-runtime-inside-out/netpoller/netpoller.md

    during scanning for epoll events, otherwise a corresponding error will be returned.

-6) Before parking the current goroutine, which called this method, tries to atomically store a pointer to this goroutine in .runtimeCtx's semaphore.
+6) Before parking the current goroutine, which called this method, tries to atomically store a pointer to this goroutine in .runtimeCtx's
+      // rg accessed atomically and hold g pointers.
-   After that the count of goroutines blocked on the netpoller is atomically incremented (used by the runtime to skip netpolling if no goroutines are doing I/O).
+	   // (Using atomic.Uintptr here is similar to using guintptr elsewhere.) rg atomic.Uintptr // pdReady, pdWait, G waiting for read or pdNil After that the count of goroutines blocked on the netpoller is atomically incremented (used by the runtime to skip netpolling if no goroutines are doing I/O).